YuriGor/deepdash/docs/index.md

   }) => object
 ```

-* `obj` - The object to omit from.
+* `obj` - The object to exclude from.
-* `keys` - key or array of keys to exclude.
+* `paths` -  - array or single path criteria to omit.
 Can be string or regex.
+In case if string every path will be tested if it's end equal to given criteria, key by key from the end.
 * `options`
     - `checkCircular` (false) - Check each value to not be one of the parents, to avoid circular references.
     - `keepCircular` (true) - The result object will contain circular references if they passed the filter.